 Overview of Practice

 Szilvia is a valuable member of the Criminal Bar Association fraternity, belonging to a handful of independent barristers who undertake the defence and prosecution of criminal cases in equal measures.
-She appears in complex cases, specialising in serious violent and organised crime, including human trafficking, modern slavery and sexual offences, financial crime and asset forfeiture, and proceedings involving vulnerable witnesses, high profile defendants and joint international investigations.
+She appears in complex cases, specialising in serious violent and organised crime, including human trafficking, modern slavery and sexual exploitation offences, and proceedings involving vulnerable witnesses, high profile defendants and joint international investigations and cross-jurisdictional prosecutions.

-Szilvia is a specialist rape and serious sex offences prosecutor, and has defended clients facing allegations of historic sexual offending and prohibited image offences, and has a wealth of experience in the deployment of, or challenge to, expert evidence in the areas of: forensic digital analysis, facial recognition, psychiatry & pathology, architecture, and accountancy.
+Szilvia is a specialist rape and serious sex offences prosecutor, and has defended clients facing allegations of historic and child sexual offending and prohibited image offences, and has a wealth of experience in the deployment of, and challenging expert forensic evidence including: digital and cell site analysis, facial recognition and identification evidence, psychiatry & pathology, architecture, and accountancy.